Welcome and thanks for visiting...

-Smaller handles offer more control over shots and allow spin to be applied more easily than with a large-handled paddle.
+Smaller handles offer more control over shots and allow the spin to be applied more easily than with a large-handled paddle.
 Small-handled paddles are easier to switch hands while playing.

 To ease your selection decision, remember when you buy a smaller handled paddle there are solutions to temporarily building up the handles, such as over grips and taping.
 Downsizing a large handle is nearly impossible.

 Handle sizing can begin by using the ruler test.
-Simply open your hand, extend your fingers and align a ruler parallel with your ring finger with the base or end of the ruler in line with the palm’s middle crease.
+Simply open your hand, extend your fingers, and align a ruler parallel with your ring finger with the base or end of the ruler in line with the palm’s middle crease.

 Most hands will find the length between the tip of the ring finger to the middle crease will fall between 4 and 5 inches.
 Your precise measurement determines your handle size.

 Another way to find the handle size that will work best for you is the index finger test.
 Here's how to do it.
 With your dominant hand grasp the handle so the knuckle of your index finger and the heel pad of your playing hand rests on the same bevel that matches the face of the paddle.